 If we had to describe Twitter's New York headquarters in a 140 character tweet, it would go something like this: A speakeasy, latte art, trap doors, and rosé on tap?
 Yep, Twitter New York is officially cool enough to deserve landmark status #NotFakeNews

 Twitter has more than 30 offices around the world, and each is designed to reflect the history and feel of its surrounding environment.
-In Sydney, the space's light, colorful textures mirror the warm climate and beaches outside.
-In Singapore, the office features a replication of the city's colorful shophouse windows.
+In Sydney, the space's light, colourful textures mirror the warm climate and beaches outside.
+In Singapore, the office features a replication of the city's colourful shophouse windows.
 And in New York, industrial elements hearken back to the building's beginning.

 Located in Chelsea, the Twitter office occupies two renovated pre-war warehouse-style buildings, one of which was originally a wagon house for a department store.
 The buildings have since been connected to create a cohesive space where you can barely walk more than two feet without coming across a hashtag.

 Click through to see our favourite parts of the hashtag-happy office, free gourmet food included.